egrigokhan/license-agreements/intract.md

 Services Agreement (https://ads.twitter.com/terms).
 If you use Super Hearts, Coins, or Stars on Periscope, you must agree to our Super Hearts Terms (https://legal.twitter.com/en/periscope/super/terms.html).*****

+### Your Account
+You may need to create an account to use some of our Services.
+You are responsible for safeguarding your account, so use a strong password and limit its use to this account.
+We cannot and will not be liable for any loss or damage arising from your failure to comply with the above.

+You can control most communications from the Services.
+We may need to provide you with certain communications, such as service announcements and administrative messages.
+These communications are considered part of the Services and your account, and you may not be able to opt-out from receiving them.

+### Your License to Use the Services
+Intract gives you a personal, worldwide, royalty-free, non-assignable and nonexclusive license to use the software provided to you as part of the Services.

+This license has the sole purpose of enabling you to use and enjoy the benefit of the Services as provided by Intract, in the manner permitted by these Terms.
+The Services are protected by copyright, trademark, and other laws of both the United States and other countries.
+Nothing in the Terms gives you a right to use the Intract name or any of the Intract trademarks, logos, domain names, other distinctive brand features, and other proprietary rights.
+All right, title, and interest in and to the Services (excluding Content provided by users) are and will remain the exclusive property of Intract and its licensors.
+Any feedback, comments, or suggestions you may provide regarding Intract, or the Services is entirely voluntary and we will be free to use such feedback, comments or suggestions as we see fit and without any obligation to you.

+### Ending These Terms
+You may end your legal agreement with Intract at any time by deactivating your accounts and discontinuing your use of the Services.
+Contact **gokhan.egri@ug.bilkent.edu.tr** for instructions on how to deactivate your account and the Privacy Policy for more information on what happens to your information.

+We may suspend or terminate your account or cease providing you with all or part of the Services at any time for any or no reason, including, but not limited to, if we reasonably believe: (i) you have violated these Terms or the Intract Rules and Policies, (ii) you create risk or possible legal exposure for us; (iii) your account should be removed due to unlawful conduct, (iv) your account should be removed due to prolonged inactivity; or (v) our provision of the Services to you is no longer commercially viable.
+We will make reasonable efforts to notify you by the email address associated with your account or the next time you attempt to access your account, depending on the circumstances.
+In all such cases, the Terms shall terminate, including, without limitation, your license to use the Services, except that the following sections shall continue to apply:
+II, III, V, and VI.
+If you believe your account was terminated in error you can file an appeal by contacting **gokhan.egri@ug.bilkent.edu.tr**.
+For the avoidance of doubt, these Terms survive the deactivation or termination of your account.

+## 5 Disclaimers and Limitations of Liability

+### The Services are Available “AS-IS”
+Your access to and use of the Services or any Content are at your own risk.
+You understand and agree that the Services are provided to you on an “AS IS” and “AS AVAILABLE” basis.
+The “Intract Entities” refers to Intract<, its parents, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors.
+Without limiting the foregoing, to the maximum extent permitted under applicable law, THE TWITTER ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+The Intract Entities make no warranty or representation and disclaim all responsibility and liability for: (i) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content; (ii) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services or any Content; (iii) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services; and (iv) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
+No advice or information, whether oral or written, obtained from the Intract Entities or through the Services, will create any warranty or representation not expressly made herein.

+### Limitation of Liability
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE INTRACT ENTITIES SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, OR ANY LOSS OF PROFITS OR REVENUES, WHETHER INCURRED DIRECTLY OR INDIRECTLY, OR ANY LOSS OF DATA, USE, GOODWILL, OR OTHER INTANGIBLE LOSSES, RESULTING FROM (i) YOUR ACCESS TO OR USE OF OR INABILITY TO ACCESS OR USE THE SERVICES; (ii) ANY CONDUCT OR CONTENT OF ANY THIRD PARTY ON THE SERVICES, INCLUDING WITHOUT LIMITATION, ANY DEFAMATORY, OFFENSIVE OR ILLEGAL CONDUCT OF OTHER USERS OR THIRD PARTIES;
+(iii) ANY CONTENT OBTAINED FROM THE SERVICES; OR (iv) UNAUTHORIZED ACCESS, USE OR ALTERATION OF YOUR TRANSMISSIONS OR CONTENT.
+IN NO EVENT SHALL THE AGGREGATE LIABILITY OF THE INTRACT ENTITIES EXCEED THE GREATER OF ONE U.S. DOLLAR (U.S. $1.00) OR THE AMOUNT YOU PAID TWITTER, IF ANY, IN THE PAST SIX MONTHS FOR THE SERVICES GIVING RISE TO THE CLAIM.
+THE LIMITATIONS OF THIS SUBSECTION SHALL APPLY TO ANY THEORY OF LIABILITY, WHETHER BASED ON WARRANTY, CONTRACT, STATUTE, TORT (INCLUDING NEGLIGENCE) OR OTHERWISE, AND WHETHER OR NOT THE INTRACT ENTITIES HAVE BEEN INFORMED OF THE POSSIBILITY OF ANY SUCH DAMAGE, AND EVEN IF A REMEDY SET FORTH HEREIN IS FOUND TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.

+Effective: February 20th 2020